 Insert relevant blog post links here

-Tip: Personalise your application for each job.
-Although I have a template, I always personalise the details to show the client I have read and understood their requirements.
+Tip: Personalize your application for each job.
+Although I have a template, I always personalize the details to show the client I have read and understood their requirements.

 How much to pitch?

 I set a minimum limit of 10 cents per word when I was starting out*.

 That nets me $50 for a 500-word article before Upwork fees (which start at 20% for the first $500 you earn with a client).

 That’s pretty low for a native English speaker, but I would rather get the job and increase my rates once I’ve built a relationship with the client than work nights at the supermarket.